 Turns out I was wrong both ways.

-When I was taken to be seat I was placed in a booth, given some headphones and had to wait until a thin white line would vanish on a carousal like machine.
+When I was taken to be seated I was placed in a booth, given some headphones and had to wait until a thin white line would vanish on a carousal like machine.
 When the white light reached its end, a scene of two Afghan brothers made out of clay figures appeared.
 My headphones played the dialogue between the two orphaned brothers, Arya and Kabir.
 They are talking about what they hope their lives in England will be like.
 The show reminded me of a graphic novel - I enjoyed the way the story was told more than the story itself.

 The show revolves around Arya and Kabir trying to cross different borders to get to England to meet their uncle.
 I saw what immigrants go through when they try to illegally immigrate.
 I was uncomfortable to be honest, but I knew my discomfort was nothing compared to what they actually went through.
 I mean, people can treat immigrants like they are inferior beings.
 Sometimes, people either out right ignore them, harass them, or abuse them.